Mika Tosca: Education

 In 2006, Tosca earned a BS in Mathematics-Statistics from the University of Connecticut.
 In 2008, she received the NASA Earth and Space Graduate Fellowship (NESSF).
-While completing the fellowship, Tosca earned an MS in Earth System Science from the University of California at Irvine (UCI).
+While completing the fellowship, Tosca earned an MS in Earth System Science from the University of California, Irvine (UCI).
 She then completed a PhD in Earth System Science at UCI with Charlie Zender and James Randerson in 2012.
 The fellowship funded the research that Tosca pursued during her MS and PhD programs.
 NASA also funded Tosca's postdoctoral research.

 Career and research

 During her PhD program, Tosca researched how the climate system is interconnected with landscape wildfires, and studied aerosol emissions using Earth system models.
 As a postdoctoral scholar, she continued this work at the Jet Propulsion Laboratory a NASA-affiliated research lab, working with David Diner.
 At NASA, she researched how climate, the clouds, and wildfires interact, using satellite sensors.
 Her research with NASA took her to Namibia, South Africa, in 2016, where she observed the relationship between wildfire smoke and cloud formation as part of the NASA ORACLES field campaign.

 In 2017, Tosca joined the faculty at the School of the Art Institute of Chicago (SAIC) as an assistant professor.
 A 2019 PBS profile of Tosca describes how after six years at the NASA Jet Propulsion Laboratory, she left for the teaching position at SAIC, after becoming "convinced that artists could help scientists better communicate to the public the seriousness of the climate change threat the world is facing."
 A 2019 Medill Reports report on Tosca describes her concern that scientists are often not creating knowledge for the general public, and her belief that artists and scientists can work together to improve science communication.
 At SAIC, she researched the connection between art and science, working with artists and designers to investigate the effectiveness of science communication and contemporary climate science questions.

 In October 2023, after the Gaza war began, Tosca posted what was described by the Jewish Telegraphic Agency as "harsh anti-Israel sentiments" on Instagram.
 On the next day, Tosca apologized for the comments, and the SAIC president wrote that the school "rejects such hateful views."
 As of January 2024, Tosca was no longer employed by SAIC.